dvanderbeek/ledger/README.md

 account.credits.for_product(1).as_of(1.year.ago)
 account.credits.for_product(1).as_of(1.year.ago).sum(:amount_cents)

+# Payments processed by date
+Account.cash.debits.amounts_by_day(start_date: Date.new(2015, 1, 1), for_product: 1)
+# Daily balance of accrued interest
 Account.accrued_interest.daily_balance(date_range: Date.new(2015, 1, 1)..Date.new(2015, 2, 5), for_product: 1)
 ```

 To Do
 -----

+[ ] Cross-account balances (for example: interest_receivable + principal_receivable, principal + principal_receivable)
+      Maybe some sort of 'parent' or 'virtual' account concept to encapsulate this

 [ ] Store date and product uuid on Txn also for querying